henryjlee729/portfolio/posts/discord-bot.md

 Once an option is clicked on, the bot will display a message depending on what choice the user selected.

 ![alt text](/images/discord-bot/dropdown_2.png)

-## Future Plans

-This bot is not perfect and be considered to be somewhat primitive.
-If I were to add more things in the future, I would refine the current existing commands and add more custom comamnds to expand the scope of the bot.
-I would also try to find a way to host the bot somewhere as I had a lot of difficulty trying to host the current version of the bot.